 If seriousness warrants, the matter is not resolved per the action plan, or if the parties fail to create a mutually acceptable action plan, the ISSA and/or the agency staff will immediately contact his/her supervisor to inform the supervisor of the unresolved issue or concern.
 Additional efforts at resolving the issue or concern will be promptly undertaken using the following guidelines:

 Both the ISSA and the agency program level staff person must provide a written statement of the problem, as each sees it, and their recommended solution.
 These written statements will be shared with the other party prior to any additional problem solving discussions.

-Continuing problem solving discussions will include all four participants (ISSA and supervisor, agency program level staff person and agency program director).
+Continuing problem solving discussions will include all four participants (ISC and supervisor, agency program level staff person and agency program director).

-Copies of resolution plans will be forwarded to the agency Executive Director and the PAS/ISC/ISSA Executive Director.
+Copies of resolution plans will be forwarded to the agency Executive Director and the ISC Executive Director.